raftario/pasrel/README.md

 `pasrel` is yet another Node.js web server framework.
 However, unlike most other frameworks, it doesn't use express-like route handlers or LoopBack-like controllers.
 The basic building blocks of `pasrel` are `Filter`s, small functions that can be combined in different ways to create routes, ~~totally ripped off~~ strongly inspired by [warp](https://github.com/seanmonstar/warp).

 `pasrel` is fully written in TypeScript and leverages its powerful type system (with some help from [ts-toolbelt](https://github.com/pirix-gh/ts-toolbelt)) to provide type safety and excellent editor support.
-The framework can be used in both TypeScript and JavaScript but TypeScript is highly recommended.
+It can be used with both TypeScript and JavaScript but TypeScript is highly recommended since filters can be hard to reason about and error prone without types.

 ## Features